Serum Free Light Chains: Optimal Testing Recommendations

 How should I interpret the result?

-If the serum free kappa and lambda are in the reference interval and the ratio of serum free kappa/serum free lambda is in the reference interval, the test does not support the presence of a monoclonal gammopathy.
+If the ratio of serum free kappa to serum free lambda is in the reference range established for the method and instrument used, the test does not support the presence of a monoclonal gammopathy, but it does not rule it out.

-When only one of the serum free light chains is increased and the ratio of serum free kappa/serum free lambda is outside of the reference interval, it is evidence supporting the presence of a monoclonal gammopathy.
+When only one of the serum free light chains is increased and the ratio of serum free kappa to serum free lambda is outside of the reference range, it is evidence supporting the presence of a monoclonal gammopathy.

-When both serum free light chains are elevated and the ratio of serum free kappa/serum free lambda is either within the reference interval or only slightly increased, this may indicate the presence of renal disease or chronic inflammation. [back to top]
+When both serum free light chains are elevated and the ratio of serum free kappa to serum free lambda is either within the reference range or slightly increased, this may indicate the presence of renal disease or chronic inflammation. [back to top]

 Is the test result diagnostic/confirmatory of the condition?
 If not, is there a diagnostic/confirmatory test?

-No. Whereas an abnormal result can support the diagnosis of a monoclonal gammopathy, demonstration of a monoclonal spike in the serum or urine by protein electrophoresis and immunofixation provide more definitive proof of the presence of a monoclonal process. [back to top]
+This is not a diagnostic test.
+Whereas an abnormal result can support the diagnosis of a monoclonal gammopathy, demonstration of a monoclonal spike in the serum or urine by protein electrophoresis with immunochemical characterization by immunofixation, immunosubtraction or MASS-FIX is needed to provide definitive proof of the presence of a monoclonal process. [back to top]

 Are there factors that can affect the lab result?

-Patients with renal disease and/or chronic inflammation may have an increase in one or both of the serum free light chains and there may be a modest increase in the ratio of serum free kappa/serum free lambda.
+Patients with renal disease and/or chronic inflammation may have an increase in one or both of the serum free light chains that may yield a modest increase in the serum free kappa to serum free lambda ratio with some methods.

 Are there considerations for special populations?